Abhishek0R/REST-AXIOS-DEMO/README.md

 Axios library handles the fetching of database.

+npm run json:server

+to start the json server

-npm install react-scripts --save may need to be run in case of react-scripts error.
+npm install react-scripts --save

+may need to be run in case of react-scripts error.

 ![101](https://github.com/Abhishek0R/REST-AXIOS-DEMO/assets/129680199/d250e576-bd25-4975-9bd7-4dc99d752cc2)